Zach McAllister: Cleveland Indians

-On August 20, he was revealed to be the player to be named later in the July 30 trade between the Yankees and Cleveland Indians for Austin Kearns.
+On August 20, McAllister was revealed to be the player to be named later in the July 30 trade between the Yankees and Cleveland Indians for Austin Kearns.
 After the 2010 season, McAllister was added to the Indians' 40-man roster to protect him from the Rule 5 draft.

-After teammate Fausto Carmona was sent to the disabled list, McAllister was activated and made his major league debut against the Toronto Blue Jays on July 7, 2011 at Progressive Field in Cleveland.
-McAllister earned his first MLB victory on May 7, 2012 against the Chicago White Sox.
+After teammate Fausto Carmona was sent to the disabled list, McAllister was activated and made his major league debut against the Toronto Blue Jays on July 7, 2011, at Progressive Field in Cleveland.
+McAllister earned his first MLB victory on May 7, 2012, against the Chicago White Sox.

-In a May 13, 2012 road game against the Boston Red Sox, McAllister started in place of injured pitcher Josh Tomlin and recorded a career-high 8 strikeouts in a 4–1 loss.
+In a May 13, 2012, road game against the Boston Red Sox, McAllister started in place of injured pitcher Josh Tomlin and recorded a career-high 8 strikeouts in a 4–1 loss.
 McAllister pitched 7 innings and gave up 4 runs on 8 hits.
 McAllister recorded the shortest outing of his career on August 6, pitching 1.2 innings.
 He gave up 9 runs, 2 earned.

 He was designated for assignment on August 1, 2014, and optioned to the Triple-A Columbus Clippers on August 3.
 In 2015, he had an ERA of 3 in 61 appearances.
 He was 4–4 in 69 innings.

 At the end of the 2016 regular season, McAllister finished with a 3.44 ERA and would be added to the postseason roster as the Indians clinched its first Central division title since 2007.
 On October 17, 2016, McAllister made his first postseason debut as the fourth pitcher of Game 3 of the ALCS against the Blue Jays.
 He faced three batters before giving up one run, before being pulled in favor of Bryan Shaw.
 During Game 2 of the World Series, McAllister made his second postseason appearance relieving Trevor Bauer.
 McAllister pitched through the fifth inning with two strikeouts before issuing a walk and two earned runs.

 In 2017, McAllister appeared in 50 games, posting a 2–2 record, striking out 66 batters, walking 21, while posting a 1.19 WHIP and a 2.61 ERA.
-He recorded his 500th career MLB strikeout on Sept.
-11, 2017 as the Indians captured their 19th win in a row.
-McAllister avoided arbitration with the Tribe on Jan.
-12, 2018 by agreeing to a one-year deal valued at $2.45 million.
+He recorded his 500th career MLB strikeout on September 11, 2017, as the Indians captured their 19th win in a row.
+McAllister avoided arbitration with the Tribe on January 12, 2018, by agreeing to a one-year deal valued at $2.45 million.
 McAllister was designated for assignment by the Indians on August 3, 2018, and, after clearing waivers, was released on August 7.